CloudChi/FX-Framework/Modules.md

 - Config
   - Can contain logic
   - Can contain consumer-coded sub-Modules
-  - The only subfolder that can contain Modules
+    - Only subfolder that can contain Modules
   - Can contain simple scripts that only return a JSONObject of hardcoded values.
-  - Scripts or Modules in this folder can be modified by consumers (not just Framework developers)
+  - Can be modified by consumers (not just Framework developers)

 - Templates
-  - Scripts in this subfolder are specific to this module
+  - Specific to this module
-  - Scripts in this subfolder can also work in conjunction with scripts in Config folder
+  - Work in conjunction with scripts in Config folder
   - Commonly, there is a Protected style script that calls additional versioned Private scripts

 - Deprecated
-  - XXX
+  - No longer being used
+  - Kept here temporarily instead of deleted, in case they need to be referenced